-Top 10 things to do in Berat
+10 things to do in Berat

-1. Wander through the Historic Mangalem Quarter
+1. Walk Through the Historic Mangalem Quarter

 3. Visit the Onufri Museum of Iconography

-5. Stroll Along Boulevard Republika
+5. Stroll Along Republika Boulevard

 6.Taste Traditional Albanian Cuisine